facebook/docusaurus/.github/ISSUE_TEMPLATE/bug.md

   Is something broken, or not behaving as you expected?
   Describe this section in detail, and attach screenshots if possible.
   Don't only say "it doesn't work"!
-  Please submit exhaustive and complete log messages (we also need the error strack-traces, not just the message).
+  Please submit exhaustive and complete log messages (we also need the error stack-traces, not just the message).
-  Please read error messages carefully: it often tells you exactly what you are doing wrong -->
+  Please read error messages carefully: it often tells you exactly what you are doing wrong.
+-->

 (Write what happened.
 Add full console log messages and screenshots, if applicable.)